 Berkshire Hathaway's Profit Up by 87% Amidst Business Slowdown

-Berkshire Hathaway Inc. (NYSE: BRK.A) released its Q2 earnings on Saturday morning and its profit margins were up by 87% from last year.
+Berkshire Hathaway Inc. (NYSE: BRK-A) released its Q2 earnings on Saturday morning and its profit margins were up by 87% from last year.
 It is a great turnaround for the company which reported a huge first-quarter loss.

-The rise in the profit margin can be attributed to the increased value of its investment portfolio in the stock market.
+The rise in profit margin can be attributed to the increased value of its investment portfolio in the stock market.
 However, it also took a $9.8 billion write-down on the aircraft manufacturing business due to the economic impact of COVID-19.

 The total earnings of the company in this quarter are reported to be $26.3 billion, or $16,314 per Class A share, during the second quarter.
 That’s up from $14.1 billion, or $8,608 per share, a year ago.

 Profits increased within company’s insurance divisions while railroad, utilities and other divisions suffered.
 In the first quarter, the company suffered a loss of $50 billion.
-The earnings from this quarter seem to be a positive indicator as there are seismic changes visible in consumer behaviour.
+The earnings from this quarter seem to be a positive indicator as there are seismic changes that are still being noticed in consumer behaviour.

 The company also reduced the value of its Precision Castparts Corp by $9.8 billion due to the challenges faced by the company during the pandemic.
 "The COVID-19 pandemic events will continue to evolve and the effects on our businesses may differ from what we currently estimate,", the company wrote in the report.